blind-contours/EffectXshift/README.md

 </table>

-Here we see that the interaction between X4 and X5 was consistently found to have the highest antagonistic interaction across the folds.
+Here we see that the interaction between X4 and X5 was consistently found to have the highest synergistic interaction across the folds.
 Therefore, for our pooled parameter var 1 represents the pooled effects of shifting X4, var 2 represents the pooled effects of shifting X5, joint is X4 and X5 together and the interaction represents the